 Stonechat, grey partridge and skylark breed on the nature reserve itself.
 Around the ponds The ponds on the reserve are home to frogs and toads as well as common and great-crested newts.

 Eskmeals is also one of the few places in Cumbria you can see natterjack toads.

 Look out also for dragonflies such as the common darter around the ponds.

 The nature reserve is grazed by domestic stock to maintain this diversity and rabbits also play an important part in maintaining short turf.

 Non-native sea buckthorn, planted in the 1950s to stabilise the dunes, is gradually being removed from the nature reserve.

 Eskmeals Dunes is leased by Cumbria Wildlife Trust from the Ministry of Defence and has been a nature reserve since 1970.

 From the A595 at Waberthwaite, take the minor road through the village and continue for a further 2.3km/1.4 miles.
 Under the viaduct, the road swings left.
 Park here on the left-hand side and walk along the saltmarsh onto the reserve.
 At high tides, this route may not be passable, in which case approach from Bootle village.
 In the village, take the minor road signed for Bootle Station.
 Follow the road to the coast then turn north and continue for a further 3.7km/2.3 miles.
 Park just before the viaduct on the right-hand side.
-If the saltmarsh is covered by the tide, the reserve is then accessed by going through field gate opposite parking area and walking along edge of field to flag pole and warning sign.
+Please note the nature reserve is not accessible at high tide.

 The reserve is 16 km/9.5 miles from National Route 72 Hadrian’s Cycleway.